Diabetes Myths Debunked

 Diabetes isn’t that serious

-So, diabetes may not be that serious because it’s a relatively a silent disease — 1 in 2 people with diabetes are undiagnosed— and it can be hard to notice the symptoms until you’re having a complication.
-But make no mistake, diabetes should be taken very seriously because other than death, it contributes to other health issues such as blindness, heart disease, stroke, heart attacks, kidney failure, and amputation of lower limbs.
+So, diabetes may not be that serious because it’s a relatively a silent disease—one in two people with diabetes are undiagnosed—and it can be hard to notice the symptoms until you’re having a complication.
+But make no mistake, diabetes should be taken very seriously because other than death, it contributes to other health issues such as blindness, heart disease, stroke, heart attacks, kidney failure and amputation of lower limbs.

 Being Overweight Causes Diabetes; Thin people don’t have diabetes